-Every year, thousands of children and adults suffer accidental injuries due to burns and hot water scalds.
-The 16th October is National Burn Awareness Day, an annual event aimed at reducing the number of burns and scalds occurring in the UK every single day.
+Did you know that every year, thousands of children and adults suffer accidental injuries due to heating system contact burns and hot water scalds?
+The 14th October is National Burn Awareness Day, an annual event aimed at reducing the number of burns and scalds occurring in the UK every single day.

-A burn injury is for life.
+A burn or scald injury is for life.
 The scars are physical as well as psychological, and can present life-long challenges for the individual and their families.
-What many people don’t know is that children and the elderly are the most vulnerable, and the majority of injuries occur as a result of an accident that could so easily have been prevented.
+What many people don’t know is that children and the elderly are the most vulnerable, and the majority of injuries occur as a result of an accident in the home that could so easily have been prevented.

 However, the good news is that if we open our eyes to the dangers around us, the number of those receiving accidental burns and scalds should fall.
 And so, when it comes to reducing hot water scald injuries, the CIPHE has the following advice: